MrMiniou/ICS4U_2021-2022/ICS4U/Days 12-14/Note 2 - Graphics with JSwing.md

 * Dropdown Menus
 * Sliders

 In this example, we'll be focusing on labels, text fields, text areas, scrollers, and buttons.
+These components have similar built-in methods.

+The `setBounds()` method is used to make a component show up in a specific location on the frame.
+The first two parameters are the *x* and *y* coordinates of the top-left corner of the component and the last two parameters are the *width* (horizontal distance) and *height* (vertical distance) of the component.

+The `setFont()` method is to set the font name, font style, and font size fo a component.

-Labels are used to display a short line of text.
+**Labels** are used to display a short line of text.
 They are designed to display only one line of text.
 Here is an example:

 ```Java
 JLabel prompt = new JLabel("Enter amount: $");